 How to Change Administrator on Windows 10 and Windows 11

 In Windows operating systems, the administrator account holds the highest level of privileges and control over the system.
-Sometimes, you may need to change the administrator account for various reasons such as security, ownership transfer, or simply to give someone else access to the system.
+Sometimes, you may need to change the administrator account for various reasons, such as security, ownership transfer, or simply to give someone else access to the system.

 Here, we will explore different methods to change the administrator on Windows 10 and Windows 11.
-So, if you want to learn how to change administrator on Windows 10 and 11, keep reading.
+So, if you want to learn how to change an administrator on Windows 10 and 11, keep reading.

 Common Reasons to Change Administrator on Windows 10 and Windows 11